ueberhund/sandbox-cost-control/README.md

 ## Using the solution

 Once the solution is active, it will monitor your accounts for billing data that goes above the threshold you specify.
-If an account crosses the biling threshold, you'll receive a message similar to this:
+If an account crosses the billing threshold, you'll receive a message similar to this:

 ![deactivated account](/images/account_deactivated.png)

-The solution will also apply a SCP called **QuarantineSCP** to the account, which denies all actions in the account except for actions from users identified in the ADMIN_USER_ARN field.
+The solution will also apply a SCP called **QuarantineSCP** to the account, which denies all actions in the account except for actions from users identified in the `ADMIN_USER_ARN` field.
 This user can login to the account, turn off resources, etc.

 Once the billing cycle resets (the beginning of the month), the account will be reactivated, and you'll receive a message similar to this: